-Educational Progress Reports are issued approximately one month before report cards for all students in grades K-8.
+Educational Progress Reports are issued approximately one month before report cards for all students in grades 1-8.
 These reports provide the parents with the educational progress of their child.
 Educational Progress Reports are to be signed and returned within three (3) school days.

 Report cards are issued three times a year per trimester.
-The dates for distribution of both report cards and Educational Progress Reports are posted on the monthly calendar.
+The dates for distribution of both report cards and Educational Progress Reports are posted below